 As well as achieving pay rises, settled pay equity claims can also create opportunities for a workforce to gain access to more training or qualifications, funding grants, and new workforce condition regulations.

-Employment New Zealand have also produced a range of resources to guide people through the pay equity process, including process maps, guidance on good practice, and what information can be shared in the process.
+Employment New Zealand also have a range of resources to guide people through the pay equity process, including process maps, guidance on good practice, and what information can be shared in the process.